Discover Iceland's Midnight Sun

 Get updates about this package

 Experience the magical atmosphere and untamed beauty of Iceland's nature, breathtaking scenery and unique history.
-Energize your spirit and sooth your body with geothermal hot springs in the Land of the Midnight Sun.
+Energize your spirit and soothe your body with geothermal hot springs in the Land of the Midnight Sun.
 Discover the iconic fjords, charming countryside, towering glaciers, and more.
 Let your mind be inspired by the culture, from ancient to modern, in the world’s most northerly capital of Reykjavik, a UNESCO City of Literature, and home of one of the world’s oldest Parliaments.
 All the while, a backdrop of rugged mountains and icy glaciers serve as a constant reminder of Iceland’s tumultuous, volcanic past.

 Package includes